EmVance1/VanGo/README.md

 Preprocessor definitions can be loaded through the optional `defines` array.
 By default, this array will contain `"DEBUG"` or `"RELEASE"` definitions, aswell as `"TEST"` for test builds.

-If you want to precompile a header, just specify the header file at the root of `src/` that you want precompiled as shown above.
+If you want to precompile a header, just specify the header file at the root of `src/` that you want precompiled as shown above (All source files will be assumed to use it).

 Source directory and (project) include directories are assumed to be `./src` and `[ ./src ]` respectively, however they can be overridden or appended to through the `srcdir` and `incdirs` options.

 If the project you are defining is going to be a library, you may want to add an `include-public` field.
 This is a string that tells dependency resolution that this directory should be used as the public interface (as opposed to `src` by default).

-## How-to: lib.json
+### How-to: lib.json
 A `lib.json` file specifies for prebuilt libraries how they should be correctly linked.
 It must contain:

 - `"library": "foobar"`